Feb 13, 2023 Vas Nair

 Follow-up

-Ideally, within 48 hours, call or send an email to firstly thank them for their time and guidance.
+Ideally, within 48 hours, call or send an email to thank them for their time and guidance.
 Include any immediate steps you plan to take (thanks to their advice!)
 Remember, they’ll want to know that their guidance has been of value to you.
 You may also have received suggestions for your professional growth, so make sure you update your Development Plan to facilitate your ongoing progress.

-Be open and extend the favour
+Be open and extend the favor

 If the experience has fast-tracked your progress at work, why not give some thought to helping and coaching others?
 It can be quite rewarding to watch someone grow and evolve, and for you to be a part of their journey.
-Ultimately, the experience can work in your favour as well, as you improve your own coaching and communication skills.
+Ultimately, the experience can work in your favor as well, as you improve your own coaching and communication skills.

 Hi there!